 The results highlight the importance of considering insulin pumps for children living with type 1 diabetes and ensuring that they are educated on their condition and how to properly use the pump for blood sugar control.
 However, this is only one option available and may not be the best choice for all children.
 Dr. Simon Heller from the University of Sheffield was not involved in the study but notes, “For adolescents, particularly those who find it difficult to do all the complicated things in managing diabetes, pumps may not be the best option, particularly if insulin is missed.”
 Parents, children, and medical provider should work together to determine the best option for each individual.

 The Diabetes Research Connection supports early career scientists in novel studies regarding type 1 diabetes in an effort to develop more effective treatment options, potential cures, and options for improving quality of life.
-For more information about current projects and opportunities for funding, visit http://diabetesresearchconnection.org.
+Click to learn more about current projects and provide support.